 The project will reinforce electricity supply and ensure more energy can flow into the wider Gladstone region.

-Government approvals update
+Federal Government environment approval update

 All project information materials, including fact sheets and reports, are available under the ‘Resources’ menu on the right of this page.
 Please contact us if you would like to request information materials in another format.